- Pulmonary Disease

 Current Research and Scholarly Interests

-I am clinician by trade interested in training pulmonary and critical care physicians and internal medicine residents in addition to tackling the clinical problem of the early detection of lung cancer by better translating new non-invasive technologies and integrating existing ones to improve care.
-My research focuses on integrating imaging and blood biomarker (in vivo and in vitro) diagnostics to improve clinical practice.
-Additionally, I am interested in understanding the current limitations of “omics” and biomarker studies in clinical practice, thereby facilitating improved diagnostic and prognostic tests for the lung cancer patient.
+I am interested in training pulmonary and critical care physicians and tackling the vexing problem of detecting lung cancer early.
+I currently hold a faculty appointment in the Division of Pulmonary & Critical Care Medicine, the Department of Radiology and the Canary Center for Cancer Early Detection at Stanford University School of Medicine.
+My research focuses on integrating clinical imaging and blood biomarkers to develop new, improved diagnostic models for personalizing medicine.
+Additionally, I am interested in understanding the current limitations of “omics” and biomarker studies in clinical practice, thereby facilitating improved diagnostic and prognostic tests for lung cancer patients.

 Integrating Tumor and Stromal Gene Expression Signatures With Clinical Indices for Survival Stratification of Early-Stage Non-Small Cell Lung Cancer.